How to modify a node_module with patch-package

 In web development, we always aim for the highest quality, both in coding and design.
 But sometimes, even the best tools have some flaws.

-library, for example.
-It’s a great tool that lets us embed videos from sites like YouTube or Vimeo into Astro’s mdx
+Take the astro_embed library, for example.
+It’s a great tool that lets us embed videos from sites like YouTube or Vimeo into Astro’s mdx files.
+However, I noticed an issue with the thumbnail quality.

 YouTube often uses this hqdefault .jpg thumbnail: